Warren Masemola: Early life and education

 Montloana Warren Masemola was born on 18 May 1983, in Garankuwa, Gauteng.
 Masemola relocated to Soshanguve, where he was raised.
-He completed his matric in 2000 at Tshwane Christian School, then headed to Newton, Johannesburg, for dancing.
+He completed his matric in 2000 at Tshwane Christian School, then headed to Newton, Johannesburg, for dance.
 He was enrolled at Moving into Dance, an art school, where he studied for a year before studying drama at the Market Theatre Laboratory, graduating in 2004 after 2 years of study.

 2008: Acting career beginnings

 In 2008, Masemola joined the e.tv soap opera Scandal!, where he played Lentswe Mokethi, an art director.
 He then starred as Thokozani "Thoko" Chanel on the SABC 1 sitcom Ses'Top La.
 In 2010, he played the role of Tizozo on SABC 1's Intersexions, a drama series.
 He has also starred in other popular TV shows such as 90 Plein Street, The Republic, Ayeye, Heist, Ring of Lies, Saints and Sinners, The River, Tjovitjo, Vaya, and Single Galz & Single Guyz.
 Warren Masemola is now at HOZ (House Of Zwide) fashion e.tv soap which he started to make his first appearance in September 2022, playing the character of the famous glamouras Alex Khadzi who is on a huge battle fashion field with Vusi Kunene as Funani Zwide.

 In 2024, Masemola became the winner of the second season of Masked Singer South Africa with his character, Giraffe.
+In 2026, he acted on a Netflix film called 180 as Lerumo.